How does Colorado state income tax and unemployment insurance work in 2026?

 FAMLI provides up to 12 weeks of paid leave per year.
 Bonding with a new child, caring for a seriously ill family member, the employee’s own serious health condition, military exigency, or safe-leave reasons.
 An additional 4 weeks is available for pregnancy or childbirth complications.
 Wage replacement is up to 90 percent of average weekly wages for low earners, scaling down for higher earners, capped at the state average weekly wage.
 Leave is job-protected once the employee has worked 180 days with the same employer.

 Form DR 0004 is the Colorado Employee Withholding Certificate.
 It is optional, not a mandatory parallel form to the federal W-4.
+Worker classification also affects which forms apply; see the Colorado worker classification guide.

 The default is for the employer to calculate Colorado withholding from the federal W-4 using the DR 1098 Colorado Withholding Worksheet.
 An employee files DR 0004 only when they want to fine-tune state withholding in a way the W-4 cannot capture.